google/rekall/docs/Manual/Plugins/Windows/VADDump.md

     \ Sessions, Handles", offset: 'Only print the vad corresponding to this offset.
     (type: IntParser)

-    ', phys_eprocess: 'Physical addresses of eprocess structs. (type: ArrayIntParser)
+    ', pids: 'One or more pids of processes to select. (type: ArrayIntParser)

-    ', pid: 'One or more pids of processes to select. (type: ArrayIntParser)
+    * Default: ', proc_regex: 'A regex to select a process by name. (type: RegEx)

-    ', proc_regex: 'A regex to select a process by name. (type: RegEx)
+    ', regex: 'A regular expression to filter VAD filenames. (type: RegEx)

-    ', regex: A regular expression to filter VAD filenames.}
+    '}
 class_name: VADDump
 epydoc: rekall.plugins.windows.vadinfo.VADDump-class.html
 layout: plugin